wpeverest/restaurantpress/readme.txt

 * Upload unique icons for menu categories.
 * Translation ready

+### Premium Addons
+* [WooCommerce Integration](https://wpeverest.com/wordpress-plugins/restaurantpress/woocommerce-integration/) - Makes online ordering possible by integrating WooCommerce with RestaurantPress.
+Your customers can now directly order the menu items from your website.

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).